-Crude Oil prices are expected to trade higher today: Angel Commodities
+Crude oil prices are expected to trade higher today: Angel Commodities

+Weak trade data from China had pressurized crude prices.
+However, Prices were supported by China’s plans to boost their economy which has stalled in the past couple of months.

-WTI oil prices declined 0.5 percent on Thursday to close at $52.1 per ounce as US crude output surged to about 12 million barrels per day (bpd) amid weaker demand.
+US crude output surged to about 12 million barrels per day (bpd) amid weaker demand which restricted the gains.
 US Crude Inventories declined marginally whereas a large build up was seen in the gasoline inventories which pointed towards weak demand for oil from the US.

-On the MCX, oil prices rose marginally by 0.1 percent to close at Rs.3688 per barrel.
+Supply cuts by OPEC and other major producers reduced concerns about excess output.
+OPEC had decided to reduce output from January 2019 as per its statement in late 2018.

 Outlook

-Sharp decline in production by OPEC in December 2018 which might ease fears of supply glut.
-On the MCX, oil prices are expected to trade higher today, international markets are trading higher by 1.08 percent at $52.63 per barrel.
+Markets expect FED to pause its rate hike cycle which might support Gold prices.
+On the MCX, gold prices are expected to trade higher today, international markets are trading flat at $1281.15 per ounce.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.